 The Foundation measures fair value based on actively traded markets where prices are either based on direct market quotes or observed transactions, where available.
 While the Foundation believes that these valuation methods are appropriate and consistent with those used by other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different estimate of fair value.
-There have been no changes in the methodologies used at December 31, 2020.
+There have been no changes in the methodologies used at December 31, 2021 and 2020.

-The valuations of the Foundation's assets and liabilities measured at fair value on a recurring basis according to the fair value hierarchy are summarized as follows at December 31, 2020:
+The valuations of the Foundation's investment of money market and stock are classified as Level 1 investment by the fair value hierarchy at December 31, 2021 and 2020.